QUARK(7) Miscellaneous Information Manual QUARK(7)

 quark_queue_open(3) initializes a quark_queue which holds the majority of runtime state used by library, this includes perf-rings, file descriptors, EBPF programs buffering data-structures and the like.
 It must be paired with a quark_queue_close(3) on exit.

-quark_queue_get_events(3) is the main driver of the library, it does the buffering, per-ring scanning, aggregation and event cache garbage collecting.
-In case there are no events it returns zero and the user is expected to call quark_queue_block(3) or equivalent.
+quark_queue_get_event(3) is the main driver of the library, it does the buffering, per-ring scanning, aggregation and event cache garbage collection.
+In case there are no events it returns NULL and the user is expected to call quark_queue_block(3) or equivalent.

 #include <err.h>